ChainSafe/forest/docs/docs/users/reports/node_comparison/rpc_comparison.md

 ### Comparable load

-The request rates reaching each node were close, which supports comparing the two nodes directly.
-HTTP request count averaged 45.2 `req/s` for Forest and 45.0 `req/s` for Lotus, and batch-aware counts were 20.4 vs 20.3 `req/s`.
-Both nodes therefore received a comparable volume of traffic.
+The request rates reaching each node were similar, supporting a direct comparison between the two nodes.
+HTTP request counts averaged 45.2 `req/s` for Forest and 45.0 `req/s` for Lotus, with batch-aware counts at 20.4 and 20.3 `req/s`, respectively.
+Both nodes, therefore, received a comparable volume of traffic.

 ![Request count (HTTP only)](/img/reports/rpc_comparison/request-count-http.png)